AndrewFonov11/FonovCalcul/README.md

 With its help you can perform such mathematical calculations as: plus, minus, divide, multiply, raise to a power, and others.

+Many new features have been added in new versions.

 Thank you for using FonovCalcul!

 ## License